Teaching the F-2 ACARA Math Learning Intentions Through Play

 Foundation Year Level

-• understanding includes connecting names, numerals, and quantities
+Understanding includes connecting names, numerals, and quantities

-• fluency includes readily counting numbers in sequences, continuing patterns, and comparing the lengths of objects
+Fluency includes readily counting numbers in sequences, continuing patterns, and comparing the lengths of objects

-• problem-solving includes using materials to model authentic problems, sorting objects, using familiar counting sequences to solve unfamiliar problems, and discussing the reasonableness of the answer
+Problem-solving includes using materials to model authentic problems, sorting objects, using familiar counting sequences to solve unfamiliar problems, and discussing the reasonableness of the answer

-• reasoning includes explaining comparisons of quantities, creating patterns, and explaining processes for indirect comparison of length.
+Reasoning includes explaining comparisons of quantities, creating patterns, and explaining processes for indirect comparison of length.

 Grade 1 Level

-• understanding includes connecting names, numerals and quantities, and partitioning numbers in various ways
+Understanding includes connecting names, numerals and quantities, and partitioning numbers in various ways

-• fluency includes readily counting number in sequences forwards and backwards, locating numbers on a line and naming the days of the week
+Fluency includes readily counting number in sequences forwards and backwards, locating numbers on a line and naming the days of the week

-• problem-solving includes using materials to model authentic problems, giving and receiving directions to unfamiliar places, using familiar counting sequences to solve unfamiliar problems and discussing the reasonableness of the answer
+Problem-solving includes using materials to model authentic problems, giving and receiving directions to unfamiliar places, using familiar counting sequences to solve unfamiliar problems and discussing the reasonableness of the answer

-• reasoning includes explaining direct and indirect comparisons of length using uniform informal units, justifying representations of data, and explaining patterns that have been created.
+Reasoning includes explaining direct and indirect comparisons of length using uniform informal units, justifying representations of data, and explaining patterns that have been created.

 Grade 2 Level

-• understanding includes connecting number calculations with counting sequences, partitioning, and combining numbers flexibly and identifying and describing the relationship between addition and subtraction and between multiplication and division
+Understanding includes connecting number calculations with counting sequences, partitioning, and combining numbers flexibly and identifying and describing the relationship between addition and subtraction and between multiplication and division

-• fluency includes readily counting numbers in sequences, using informal units iteratively to compare measurements, using the language of chance to describe outcomes of familiar chance events, and describing and comparing time durations
+Fluency includes readily counting numbers in sequences, using informal units iteratively to compare measurements, using the language of chance to describe outcomes of familiar chance events, and describing and comparing time durations

-• problem-solving includes formulating problems from authentic situations, making models and using number sentences that represent problem situations, and matching transformations with their original shape
+Problem-solving includes formulating problems from authentic situations, making models and using number sentences that represent problem situations, and matching transformations with their original shape

-• reasoning includes using known facts to derive strategies for unfamiliar calculations, comparing and contrasting related models of operations and creating and interpreting simple representations of data.
+Reasoning includes using known facts to derive strategies for unfamiliar calculations, comparing and contrasting related models of operations and creating and interpreting simple representations of data.

-When you dive deep into the content of the F-2 ACARA Math curriculum, there sure is a lot we must cover.
-I have designed some illustrated learning intentions for Foundation stage.
-There are 159 of them!
+When you dive deep into the content of the F-2 ACARA Maths curriculum, there sure is a lot we must cover.
+The detailed content descriptions and proficiency strands in Version 9 make it clear that teachers need to address a wide range of skills, often simultaneously.

 Use these illustrated learning intentions to help you explicitly teach the key understandings and math content for the Foundation level.
 I love these for the younger students.